Taipei Travel Guide

 National Palace Museum

-You’ll need to get a little outside of Taipei’s city centre to take in the National Palace Museum, one of the largest collections of Chinese relics and art in the world.
+You’ll need to get a little outside of Taipei’s city center to take in the National Palace Museum.
+This massive museum is home to one of the largest collections of Chinese relics and art in the world.

 National Museum Of History

-Like the National Palace Museum, Taipei’s National Museum of History is a place for travellers to connect with the history of Taiwan.
-The National Museum of History doesn’t occupy the same space or importance as the National Palace Museum, but is still a worthwhile stop for history buffs visiting Taipei.
+Like the National Palace Museum, Taipei’s National Museum of History is a great place for travelers to connect with the history of Taiwan.
+The National Museum of History doesn’t occupy the same space or importance as the National Palace Museum, but it’s still a worthwhile stop for history buffs visiting Taipei.

 National Taiwan Museum

-Unlike the other two museums, National Taiwan Museum focuses on the evolution of Taiwan from the anthropological and scientific perspectives.
-Inside, you’ll find exhibits detailing Taiwanese aboriginal culture and Taiwanese flora and fauna, among an array of other things.
+Unlike the other two museums, the National Taiwan Museum focuses on the evolution of Taiwan from anthropological and scientific perspectives.
+Inside, you’ll find exhibits detailing the island’s Aboriginal culture, and local flora and fauna, among other things.

 Temples

-Of all the Taipei attractions that will jump out at you, none will be more striking than the temples you’ll find scattered around Taipei.
+Of all the attractions that’ll jump out at you while visiting Taipei, none will be more striking than the temples you’ll find scattered around the city.
 There’s a multitude hanging about, and you’ll likely run across one nearly every time you step out of your hotel room.
-Here are three of the best temples in Taipei:
+Here are three of my favorites:

 Longshan Temple

-While visiting Taipei, you simply can’t ignore visiting Longshan Temple in Wanhua.
-Not only is the architecture of Longshan Temple wondrous, but visiting is an experience that will bestow a better understanding of Taiwanese religious culture.
+While visiting Taipei, you can’t ignore visiting Longshan Temple in Wanhua.
+Not only is this temple’s architecture wondrous, but visiting bestows a better understanding of Taiwanese religious culture.

-Like many of the cities temples, Longshan Temple doesn’t adhere to a single religious prescription but a multitude of them.
+Like many of Taipei’s beautiful temples, Longshan Temple doesn’t adhere to a single religious prescription but a multitude of them.
 Worshipped here are Chinese folk deities rather than figures from more well-known Asian religions like Taoism and Buddhism.
-All of it makes for an interesting, eye-opening experience.
+It all makes for an enjoyable, eye-opening experience.

 Bao’an Temple

 Equally as confusing to the uninitiated is Bao’an Temple in Datong.
-It’s the second most popular Taiwanese folk temple in Taipei among tourists, and arguably the most visually interesting.
+It’s the second most popular Taiwanese folk temple in Taipei among tourists, and, at least in my opinion, the most visually interesting.

 Compared to Longshan Temple, Bao’an Temple offers a quieter and more relaxed temple-going experience.
 Here you can find enough breathing room to admire the stunning architectural details and worship with less distraction if you so choose.